KhineWai710/cloud-formation-templates/template/README.md

-# cloud_track

-Cloud formation template for Network and Web Servers.

 # Finished & tested Cloudformation Templates
 Consider changing the key name to a proper one at the Webserver template line 9